npolychr/Heads-Up-No-Limit-Testbed/README.md

 */

-Heads Up is a game played a little different from the regular 3+ games, because the SB and BTN seats are merged into one.
+Heads Up is a game played a little different from the regular 3+ player games, because the SB and BTN seats are merged into one.
 The open meerkat test bed perceived the SB, BB and BTN seats as three different entities.
 To make it possible for the SB and BTN seats to merge, I had to disable the built in testers that made sure everything was ok.
 For this reason I cannot guarantee that it will come without problems, however I have tested it and it seems fine.
 If you encounter any problem, please contact me.